RudraModi360/Agentry/docs/CONTRIBUTING_OLD.md

 ## 🙏 Thank You!

-Your contributions make Scratchy better for everyone.
+Your contributions make Agentry better for everyone.
 We appreciate your time and effort!

 ---